 - Despite all your preparation, the unexpected will happen.

-Treating your talk as a gift
+Your talk is a gift

 by Seth Godin